maherharb/eiktub/README.md

 # eiktub — Arabic Transliteration Engine

 **eiktub** converts phonetically typed Latin text into proper Arabic script in real time.
-Type the way you hear it — the engine figures out the correct Arabic characters, including vowels, hamza forms, and special letters.
+You type following the BATR transliteration rules — the engine maps each keystroke to the corresponding Arabic Unicode character.

 🟢 **[Try it live at eiktub.com](https://www.eiktub.com)**